YuriiLohvynenko/Laravel-jobsite/README.md

 ## License
 This project is open-source and licensed under the MIT License.

-Thank you for using the Job Portal!
-If you find this project useful, please consider giving it a ⭐ on GitHub!
+**Thank you for using the Job Portal!
+If you find this project useful, please consider giving it a ⭐ on GitHub**